-Guidance for people who are vaccinated: On March 8, the US
+Updated guidance for people who are vaccinated:

-CDC released new guidance for

-what fully vaccinated people can
+Here is the CDC's new guidance for what fully vaccinated people can do:

-do, such as:

-- gathering with other vaccinated people in small groups indoors and without masks. - visiting one low-risk household indoors without masks, and - 3. masking and distancing in public spaces until more people get vaccinated.
+- Gathering with other vaccinated people in small groups indoors and without masks, - 2.
+Visiting one low-risk household indoors without masks, and - Masking and distancing in public spaces until more people get vaccinated.